 Notre Dame’s Wilson Sheehan Lab for Economic Opportunities (LEO) helps service providers apply scientific evaluation methods to better understand and share effective poverty interventions.

 At LEO, we believe rigorous research is a powerful means to an end.
 An end to injustice.
-An end to dependence.
 An end to poverty.
 And a new beginning for millions of families who are ready to thrive.

 by partnering with poverty's fiercest adversaries to learn what works.